opendataphilly/opendataphilly-jkan/_datasets/business-security-camera-program-grants.md

 maintainer_email: ''
 notes: "Information regarding the number of recipients of grant monies for the Business\
   \ Security Camera Program.
 Used for tracking completed projects, by zip code and\
-  \ census tract and dollar value of reimbursement.\r\n\r\nTrouble downloading or\
+  \ census tract and dollar value of reimbursement."
-  \ have questions about this City dataset?
-Visit the [OpenDataPhilly Discussion Group](http://www.phila.gov/data/discuss/)"
 organization: City of Philadelphia
 resources:
 - description: ''